Skip to main content

 FR: Fire Retardant core

 FR panels replace most of the polyethylene with mineral fire retardants.
-The result is a core that resists ignition and significantly reduces flame spread.
-FR panels meet the Israeli code 921 standard for buildings up to nine stories, and they are the standard specification for most residential and commercial projects.
+The result is a core that resists ignition and significantly reduces flame spread, typically classified B-s1,d0 under EN 13501-1.
+FR is the standard specification for most residential, office and commercial buildings.

 FR is the panel grade you will see on the majority of new mid-rise developments, office buildings, and any project where code 921 compliance is required but a fully non-combustible core is not mandated.